The Regenerative Practitioner Series

 The intensive for the Americas online cohort will be held over Zoom from June 9th-11th.
 We ask participants to hold all three days open to best enable full participation in the Intensive.

-The online Intensive format has been honed through delivery to over a dozen different cohorts since the beginning of the pandemic.
+The online Intensive format has been honed through delivery to over 15 different cohorts since the beginning of the pandemic.
 Our time together includes a variety of modes of engagement, interspersing interactive dialogue with the full cohort with breakout group exercises and time spent on reflective journaling exercises.

 For participants located outside of the Americas, your time zone is the primary factor in deciding whether or not you will be able to join this fully online cohort.
 If you’re interested in trying to participate from a different time zone we suggest reaching out to our admin team to discuss–you can fill out our inquiry form to get in touch.